 Professor of the Practice of Law, Faculty Fellow at Nicholas Institute for Environmental Policy Solutions, and Professor of the Practice of Marine Science & Conservation

-He has been teaching a course on ocean and coastal law and policy at Duke Law School and at Duke’s Nicholas School of the Environment since 2003.
-He received a Professor of the Year Award from the Duke School of the Environment in 2008, and that same year was named a Public Interest Fellow by Harvard Law School.
+Roady has been teaching a course on ocean and coastal law and policy at Duke Law School and at Duke’s Nicholas School of the Environment since 2003, and received a Professor of the Year Award from the Duke School of the Environment in 2008.
+During 2007-2008, he was recognized as a Wasserstein Public Interest Fellow by Harvard Law School.